Badgerati/Pode.Web/docs/Tutorials/Pages.md

 ### Link

 If you just need to place a redirect link into the sidebar, then use [`Add-PodeWebPageLink`](../../Functions/Pages/Add-PodeWebPageLink).
-This works in a similar way to `Add-PodeWebPage`, but takes either a flat `-Url` to redirect to, or a `-ScriptBlock` that you can return output actions from - *not* layout/element components.
+This works in a similar way to `Add-PodeWebPage`, but takes either a flat `-Url` to redirect to, or a `-ScriptBlock` that you can return actions from.
 Page links can also be grouped, like normal pages.

 Flat URLs: